-4.1 The idea of our method
+4.1 The Idea of Our Method

-The DATE method in [7] has a high detection precision, though it may not work well in some non-hijacked cases, like Figure 7.
+The DATE method in Ref.
+[7] has a high detection precision, though it may not work well in some non-hijacked cases, like Figure 7.
 In Figure 7(a), the real trajectory of a drone likes a letter "S" during a short distance.
-Since calculation and measurement errors brought by such sharply turns, Δa_x and Δa_y , shown as Figure 7(b), have much fluctuations (are not closed to zero like Figure 5(b)) which leads to a fault detection result.
-In order to improve the results accuracy of such curve trajectories in non-hijacked cases, we proposed another detection method just using gyroscopes and GPS data to compare the trajectory variation trends between the drone movement and GPS trajectory.
+Calculation and measurement errors brought by such sharp turns cause that Δa_x and Δa_y , as shown in Figure 7(b), have much fluctuation (are not close to zero like